Giving Trapeze Yoga a Try

 Classes run between 45 minutes and an hour, and believe me, you’ll know you did something.

-Valerie agrees, “It’s fun, and it’s new, and you’re definitely going to have fun and get a good workout when you are doing it.”
+Valerie agreed, saying, “It’s fun, and it’s new, and you’re definitely going to have fun and get a good workout when you are doing it.”

-And get this, workouts always end up with a gentle rock.
-Like the chrysalis emerging from the cocoon.